-The Conference Board of Canada’s National Forecast Economist Robyn Gibbard offers the following insights on today’s release of building permit data for October:
+The Conference Board of Canada’s Economist Robyn Gibbard offers the following perspectives/insights on today's Statistics Canada release of building permit data for November 2017:

-—Robyn Gibbard, Economist, National Forecast, The Conference Board of Canada.
+—Robyn Gibbard, Economist, The Conference Board of Canada.

 - Non-residential building permits issued in the year to November totaled $35.0 billion.
 Permits were up 13.7 per cent year-on-year, and already exceeded their 2016 total with a month to spare.
 The overall trend has been one of solid growth since the beginning of 2016, and the trend is now above its previous peak in 2013.

 - All three subcomponents (industrial, commercial, institutional) have been contributing to the overall upward trend.
 Most of the growth has come from the industrial sector, where very low vacancy rates are driving new construction.

 - The commercial sector has been trending upward since 2016, but only very slowly.
 This sector is facing headwinds to growth in the medium term, with record-high vacancy rates and with declines in commercial business construction in 5 of the last 8 quarters.